samiare/whitewater-mobile-video/README.md

 1. **Whitewater Player**

    A Javascript library for playing videos prepared by encoder (standard video files will not work).
-It offer a flexible API with playback methods, data about the current video and events.
+It offers a flexible API with playback methods, data about the current video and events.

 2. **Whitewater Encoder**

-   A command line tool and Python module that encodes videos into a bundle of files that can be read by the player to recrate video in an HTML `<canvas>` tag.
+   A command line tool and Python module that encodes videos into a bundle of files that can be read by the player to recreate video in an HTML `<canvas>` tag.

    **→ [View on GitHub](https://github.com/samiare/whitewater-encoder)**